 - Ensure Mirror displays is not checked (view Apple support help).

-- Confidence: A high-contrast, text-only view.
-This view is frequently used for song lyrics on stage monitors by the worship team.
+- Confidence: A high-contrast, text-only view, often sent to stage-facing stage monitors and used by the worship team.

 - Notes: Displays a high-contrast, text-only view of any notes attached to the current service item.
 Learn how to add notes in Proclaim.